rust-lang/rfcs/text/3502-cargo-script.md

 **Non-Goals:**

-With that said, this doesn't have to completely handle every use case for Collaboration, Interoperability, Prototuping, or One-off Utilities.
+With that said, this doesn't have to completely handle every use case for Collaboration, Interoperability, Prototyping, or One-off Utilities.
 Users can always scale up to normal packages with an explicit `Cargo.toml` file.

 # Guide-level explanation